Clinical-Genomics/BALSAMIC/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] Code follows the project's coding standards and style guide.
 - **Documentation**
     - [ ] Pipeline changes are well-documented in the CHANGELOG and relevant documentation.
+- **Validation criteria**
+    - [ ] The author has completed the validation criteria section of the template
 - **Tests**
     - [ ] The author provided a description of their manual testing, including consideration of edge cases and boundary conditions where applicable, with satisfactory results.